narangmayank/xiao_nrf52840_matter_demo/OTBR_Setup.md

 ### Collect Network Operational Dataset

-Now that your thread network is up and running and you need collect the network operational dataset hex value (i.e We will be using this during device commisioning)
+Now that your thread network is up and running and you need collect the network operational dataset hex value (i.e We will be using this during node commisioning)

 ```bash
 # Get the thread operational dataset hex